What does NanoConnect offer?

 Stage 1.
 Scoping Project

-A two to three week scoping project is undertaken to assess the technical feasibility of the project.
+A two to three week scoping project is undertaken to assess the technical feasibility of the project, at no cost.

-This consists of a desktop review of the available literature and is provided at no cost.
+This consists of a desktop review of the available commercial and scientific literature.

 Stage 1 - Will take up to 12 Weeks to complete from submission of a successful expression of interest (EOI)